PBCAR/PThelper_Archive/README.md

 The overall sample curve is visualized, with the option to visualize each individual curve on the same plot (known as a spaghetti plot), identifying those with extreme sensitivity to price (i.e. high elasticity values \> a z-score of 3).
 Note that the individual curves visualization can take time to render, especially with large data sets.

-## iii) Final Processing of Purchase Task Indices:
+## iii) Final Processing of Purchase Task Indicators:

 Additional optional processing are available by using the `winsor_index()` and `plot_transform()` functions.
 These aide with outlier management and management of distributional shape of the index-level purchase task variables.